 Your right to object to processing

-You have the right to object to processing if we are able to process your information because the process forms part of our public tasks, or is in our legitimate interests.
+You have the right to object to processing if we process your information under legitimate interests.
 You can read more about this right here.

 Your right to data portability